imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-v7-detectors.md

 Object contours are polygon that wraps around individual objects, initially following individual pixels.
 For instance, the initial output of the threshold detector for one spot looks like this:

-{% include img src='/media/plugins/trackmate/trackmate-spot-contour-pixel.png' width='400'  %}
+{% include img src='/media/plugins/trackmate/trackmate-spot-contour-pixel.png' width='400'  align='center'  %}

 Notice that the polygon follows exactly the contour of all pixels that are above the threshold.
 For instance the leftmost pixel on the image above is has 3 segments for its border.